Single-cycle all-fiber frequency comb: single-cycle All-fiber laser

-We simulated the single-cycle pulse formation using the generalized nonlinear Schrodinger equation (GNLSE) detailed in \cite{Dudley2006}, including the Raman response, shock term and up to 9\textsuperscript{th} order of dispersion.
+We simulated the single-cycle pulse formation using the generalized nonlinear Schrodinger equation (GNLSE) detailed in \cite{Dudley2006}, including the Raman response, shock term and up to 6\textsuperscript{th} order of dispersion.
 Our past study \cite{Xing2020} showed that the HNLF2 GVD is -13 ps\textsuperscript{2}/km and nonlinear parameter is 3.1 (W-km)\textsuperscript{-1}.
 Using the GNLSE, our simulation covers the 2 µm seed soliton after HNLF1 until the output of HNLF2.
 In Fig. \ref{fig:HNLF-output}(c), the simulation results are superimposed with the experimental spectrum.
-The simulation shows good agreement with the experiment, even at single-cycle pulse duration.
+The simulation shows good agreement with the experiment, even at single-cycle pulse duration and reproduces all features at short wavelength side until 400 nm.
 This implies that the nonlinear envelope equation is still valid at a single-cycle, and that the GNLSE approach is precise to use as a design tool to model pulse formation in the single-cycle domain.
+It should be noted that the green light is produced in a higher order mode and cannot be predicted by our model.
 In addition, our power sweep from 200 mW up to 374 mW (8 cycles to single-cycle), shows good matching between numerical (GNLSE simulation) and experimental (FROG retrieval) results, detailed in Supplementary material (S2).
 Nevertheless, a more precise simulation of single-cycle pulse formation and further propagation will greatly benefit from complete knowledge of HNLF properties.
 Based on previous researches \cite{Brabec1997,Karasawa2001}, the important factors are: fiber geometry, the W-shaped dispersion profile \cite{Yamamoto2016}, wavelength-dependent effective area, wavelength-dependent propagation loss and dispersion fluctuations \cite{Kuwaki1990,Farahmand2004}.
 Those parameters might help to correctly identify the origin of the three peaks after 2.4 $\mu$m [Fig. \ref{fig:HNLF-output}(c)].

 It has been widely accepted that significant frequency comb coverage beyond 2.2 µm is not feasible in an all-silica fiber system \cite{Petersen2014, Sorokina2014, Baumann2019}.
 This is because: 1) coherent SCG is hindered by the increased propagation loss in silica fibers; 2) rare earth emission beyond 2.2 µm is strongly suppressed by multi-phonon relaxation \cite{Digonnet2001rare}.
 The greenhouse gases and atmospheric pollutants have absorption peaks between 2 µm to 2.6 µm, making this an important spectroscopic region \cite{Bovensmann1999, Ehret2008, Canty2015}.
 To extend fiber laser spectrum beyond the silica window, people have invested significant effort in soft-glass optical fibers \cite{Tarnowski2016, xing2018linearly, Yao2018} and planar waveguides \cite{Singh2018,Carlson2019,Guo2020}.
 When pumped at 1.5 µm, Si\textsubscript{4}N\textsubscript{3} (SiN) is a promising waveguide platform for this purpose, and dual-comb spectroscopy at 2 µm to 3 µm has been demonstrated \cite{Baumann2019,Guo2020}.
 Still, an all-fiber source providing flat and bright spectrum in this range can be a more integrated, accessible, and robust solution for frequency comb spectroscopy.
 In addition, the intrinsic high mode quality of a single mode fiber allows easy SCG collimation with a commercial OAP collimator.
 With our single-cycle source, we show efficient SCG generation beyond 2.2 µm in a small segment of silica fiber.
 Both the short pump pulse and short nonlinear fiber lead to better SCG coherence \cite{Dudley2004}, which is critical for frequency comb spectroscopy.